 The moisture from the moist hide allows for the skin from their shed to come off a lot easier by softening it up.
 It plays a very important role in this process because, without it, their shed could get stuck on certain parts of the body and will constrict blood flow or even cause a good amount of pain because of how small their bones are.

 Their hot hide is used to warm up and also for helping them digest food properly.
 And the cold hide is basically just to cool down when too hot from the hotter side of the tank.
 Each has its own role and are all very important necessities to have in your leopard geckos tank.
 Without them, they feel exposed to predators, stressed out, and will have trouble shedding.

-If you would like to know which one I use for all three of my hides, then check it out here (Amazon link).
+This is what I use for all three of my hides.
 I have a large for all three of mine, but the size you get will depend on how old your leopard gecko is.